-The coverage and level of grant support differ across schemes, so that figures on grant-aided planting are not directly comparable between countries or over time.
+The coverage and level of grant support differ across schemes, so that figures on grantaided planting are not directly comparable between countries or over time.
 Grant support for restocking of conifers changed with the introduction of Rural Development Contracts in Scotland in 2008.
-As a result, grant aid is no longer available for restocking with Sitka spruce in many cases.
+As a result, grant aid was no longer available for restocking with Sitka spruce in many cases.
 This will have led to a reduction in the proportion of private sector restocking that is grant aided and therefore reported for Scotland.

 New planting estimates for England also include areas supported by the Woodland Trust and (until 2014-15) areas funded under Natural England's Higher Level Stewardship Scheme.
+In 2016-17, the estimated area of new planting includes new woodland creation supported by the Woodland Trust under the MOREwoods and Partnerships England projects.